chiragbharadwaj/site/misc/index.md

 ----

 Whenever I get free time, I like to read and learn new things.
-Over the years, I have found that this penchant has led me to possess a richer vocabulary and a thirst to understand more of the world than I would have otherwise.
-In recent years, I haven't had nearly as much free time as I have had in the past, so I find that I am not able to learn as much on my own terms as I once was.
+Over the years, I have found that this penchant has led to a richer vocabulary and a thirst to understand more of the world than I would have otherwise.
+In recent years, I haven't had nearly as much free time as I have had in the past, so I find that I am not able to learn as much on my own terms as I once was able to.

 I would like to eventually put up a [page][] about all of the fun things I have learned and taught myself since the beginning.